wix-playground/wix-ui-tpa-connected/README.md

 ## Next Steps for Contributors

-- Create a definition file in "wix-ui-tpa" listing all components supported variables and use it instead of "wix-ui-tpa-analyser"
+- Create a definition file in "wix-ui-tpa" listing all components, where they are defined and how they are exported.
+For example grid item needs to be exported as "Grid.Item".
-- Externalize Stylable variable analysis (where they appear in final CSS) to Stylable itself and remove double-build procedure
+- Externalize Stylable variable analysis to Stylable itself and remove double-build procedure.
+Stylable could provide meta information about what variables have been used and where their values landed.
-- Re-export constants from original "wix-ui-tpa"
+- Re-export constants from original "wix-ui-tpa".
-- Add TS definition files and support TypeScript suggestions
+- Add TS definition files and support TypeScript suggestions.
-- Create a regression testing solution to make sure that new versions do not miss any components or features from previous version
+- Create a regression testing solution to make sure that new versions do not miss any components or features from previous version.
 - Implement life-cycle publishing automation to publich "connected" library as soon as "wix-ui-tpa" is updated.
 - Sync versions between WIX UI TPA and WIX UI TPA Connected allowing for independent fixes inside "wix-ui-tpa-connected".
 Probably need one additional npm package to allow that.
 - Concentrate on optimizing dynamic style manipulations.
-- Implement logging during build to make errors more clear
+- Implement logging during build to make errors more clear.